Develop Vision, Goals and Objectives

 - Traffic signal systems

-Good traffic monitoring infrastructure is fundamental to a CC project.
-If a section of the corridor lacks sufficient traffic monitoring systems, funding should be allocated as early as possible to support new or improved systems to ensure adequate coverage of all freeways and major arterials within the corridor.
-Probe data should also be considered to supplement existing systems.
+If a section of the corridor lacks sufficient traffic monitoring systems, funding should be identified and allocated as early as possible to support necessary new or improved systems to ensure adequate coverage of all freeways and major arterials within the corridor.
+Obtaining third-party probe data should also be considered to supplement existing systems.

-The figure above from the Concept of Operations document is an illustration of how a fully developed ICM system could work.
+The figure above from the I-210 Pilot Concept of Operations document is an illustration of how a fully developed ICM system could work.
 The large blue box at the bottom of the diagram represents the transportation corridor being managed.
 Within the box, the seven smaller blue boxes show the various transportation system elements.
-System operations start with a need to collect comprehensive and reliable information about how individual elements are operating.
+Improving system operations begins with the need to collect comprehensive and reliable information about how individual elements are operating.
 This is illustrated by the gray boxes representing various data streams from the Transportation Corridor into the Data Collection/Validation/Fusion box.
 This need includes collecting information from traffic sensors, control devices, probe vehicles, transit monitoring systems, parking monitoring systems, and user-generated data through mobile applications and social networks on a 24-hour/7-day-a-week basis.
 Information about active incidents, weather, construction and maintenance schedules, and other planned events may also be collected.
 All collected data must further be validated prior to being used to ensure that no erroneous information is used in system evaluations.
 Data processing may also involve the application of data fusion algorithms designed to address potential discrepancies among data collected from various sources and gaps in collected data.

-The following lists identify the types of data that have been identified as critical for supporting the operation of the I-210 Pilot ICM system:
+The following lists identify the types of data that have been identified as critical for supporting the operation of an ICM system:

 Characterization of traffic conditions on I-210 and other considered freeways